SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 <br>
 <div id='makeController'></div>

-<b>makeController(intervalSeconds)</b>

-Inputs:
-* intervalSeconds - The poll interval at which Chainlink job runs are triggered
+<b>makeController()</b>

 Use: This function serves as the controller for the middleware and it basically consists of two intervals running separately.
-One is triggerred every POLL_INTERVAL and it is used to create a CL job node once this timer triggers.
+One is triggerred every second and it is used to create a CL job node once this timer triggers.
 The other is triggered every BLOCK_INTERVAL and it is used to query the latest price and round stored on-chain.
 The latter will check if there is a price deviation or a new round and if so, a new CL job request is sent to the CL node

 What it does:
-  1. Creates an interval using setInterval to trigger every POLL_INTERVAL.
-This will go through every job in the state and creates a CL job for each job
+  1. Creates an interval using setInterval to trigger every second.
+This will go through every job in the state and creates a CL job for each job depending whether the <b>pollInterval</b> for that feed expired.
   2. Creates a second interval using setInterval to trigger every BLOCK_INTERVAL.
 This will do the following:
     a.
 Reads the state
     b.
 Loops through all the jobs in the state